One of the most iconic street food dishes you can find in Tunisia, Lablabi is a cheap and nutritious quick fix that is sure to fill you up.

 Each bowl of this spicy, brothy chickpea soup is customized based on the added toppings (there are many!), therefore it’s going to look different depending on who it’s for.
 That’s why we haven’t listed ingredient quantities, you get to decide how much of what you want in your lablabi!
 As our mother always says:

-1 lb dried chickpeas (purchase and soak the day before)
+1 lb, dried chickpeas (purchase and soak the day before)

 Extra virgin olive oil

 Step 2.
 After about 24 hours, check on the chickpeas.
 They should be fully soaked and there should be a thin layer of foam at the top.
 Rinse and transfer the chickpeas to another container.
-Keep the chickpeas that you want to use for the lablebi and freeze the rest in a ziplock bag.
+Keep the chickpeas that you want to use for the lablabi and freeze the rest in a ziplock bag.

-Step 9.
+Step 8.
 Add a desired amount of cumin, lemon juice, black pepper, salt, and extra virgin olive oil.

-Step 10.
-Mix altogether
+Step 9.
+Mix altogether with two spoons.

-Step 11.
-Immediately enjoy while it is still hot and fresh!
+Dig in while still hot and fresh!